Transnational History (TNH)

 We welcome highly motivated students with a consistently strong academic track record in history and closely related disciplines within the social sciences and humanities.
 The admissions committee assesses applications based on the submitted documents and awards points (1-100) in the following categories: academic background, motivation, and extracurricular activities.
 The threshold for admission is determined by the Dean of the Faculty of Social Sciences at Charles University.

-Please visit the admissions website of our Faculty to find:
+Please visit the Faculty’s admissions website to find:

 Application submission deadlines: